WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - Integrity could not be verified?

-You need to follow the Revoked Guide, or alternatively you can try other download links!
+You need to follow the Revoked Guide [here](#revoked), or alternatively you can try other download links!

 ---

-## Revoked?
 Method 1 has a very high success rate and will not erase your data.

 Method 2 will definitely work and it will erase your data.